simon-zhou/papers/databases.md

 ## Serializable Snapshot Isolation in PostgreSQL

 This paper explains how SSI is implemented in PostgreSQL and a few tradeoffs in the design.
 For example, to provide better performance, SSI in PostgreSQL allows for false positive in anormaly detection.

+## A Critique of ANSI SQL Isolation Levels

+Isolation levels defined SQL 92 only considered lock based implementation, even though it should be implementation neutral.